sleepypioneer/PDFCVBuilder/README.md

 - [ ] Check longer inputs and contraints
 - [ ] Change longer names to Initials
 - [ ] Make Pdf Prettier
+- [ ] Look at TCPDF to see if this will help for layout https://tcpdf.org/

 ### Further Development
 - [ ] Add more designs the user can choose from